BestTimesToVisit.com Logo

 MRT (Mass Rapid Transit)

-Singapore's subway system is incredibly efficient, clean, and extensive, connecting almost every corner of the island.
-It's the backbone of public transport and ideal for getting to major attractions, business districts, and residential areas quickly.
+Singapore's MRT is the backbone of its public transport, a clean, efficient, and extensive subway system connecting almost every corner of the island.
+It's perfect for getting between major attractions, business districts, and residential areas quickly.

-Tip:Download the 'MyTransport.SG' app for real-time train arrivals and route planning.
-Avoid peak hours (7:30-9:30 AM and 5:30-7:30 PM on weekdays) if you dislike crowds.
-Always queue neatly and let passengers alight before boarding.
+Tip:Download the 'MyTransport.SG' app for real-time schedules and route planning.
+Avoid rush hours (7:30-9:00 AM and 5:30-7:00 PM) if you dislike crowds.
+Always queue politely and let passengers alight before boarding.
 Eating or drinking on the MRT is strictly prohibited and carries a hefty fine.

 Buses

-Singapore's bus network is comprehensive, reaching areas not covered by the MRT and often providing a more scenic route.
-Buses are a great option for shorter distances or when your destination is a short walk from an MRT station.
+Singapore's bus network is incredibly comprehensive, reaching areas not covered by the MRT and offering a more scenic, ground-level view of the city.
+They are ideal for shorter hops or reaching specific neighborhoods.

-Cost:Similar to MRT fares, typically S$0.70 to S$2.00.
+Cost:Similar to MRT fares, starting from S$0.77 and dependent on distance.
 The EZ-Link card or contactless credit/debit cards are widely accepted.

 Taxis and Ride-hailing Apps

-Cost:Metered taxis start around S$3.20, with surcharges for peak hours, late nights, and certain areas.
-Grab prices vary based on demand but are often competitive.
+Cost:Metered taxis start at S$3.90, with surcharges for peak hours, ERP (electronic road pricing), and airport pickups.
+Grab prices vary based on demand but are often competitive with taxis.

 Tip:Download the Grab app – it's the dominant ride-hailing service and integrates well with local payment methods.
-Be aware of ERP (Electronic Road Pricing) charges, which are automatically added to taxi fares during peak hours.
-Avoid hailing taxis directly from tourist hotspots late at night, as they might be scarce or charge a premium; use an app instead.
+Be mindful of ERP charges, which are automatically added during peak hours and on specific expressways.
+Tipping is not customary but appreciated.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.